benny-ew/benny-ew/README.md

-I am a 20 years experienced PHP programmer and web developer since the year 2000 and have become an IT consultant and developer since then.
-I was creating my framework before the famous framework such as Symfony, CodeIgniter and Laravel were created.
-But in recent years, I developed REST API using Laravel and maximize the power of OOP in PHP and vue as a front-end framework.
+I am a highly experienced PHP programmer and web developer with 20 years of expertise, starting from the year 2000.
+Over the years, I have evolved into a skilled IT consultant and developer.
+Before the emergence of popular frameworks like Symfony, CodeIgniter, and Laravel, I had already created my own framework.
+Recently, I have focused on developing REST APIs using Laravel and leveraging the power of OOP in PHP, combined with Vue.js or React as a front-end framework.

-I was mostly acting as an all-round, single player and full stack developer that prepares documents, codes, and tests all by myself.
-Since the year 2015, I also learn to use VM and containers in the development process, thus I learn vagrant and docker.
+My role has primarily been that of an all-round, single-player, full-stack developer, handling documentation, coding, and testing independently.
+Since 2015, I have incorporated the use of virtual machines and containers in my development process, gaining proficiency in Vagrant and Docker.

-In 2014 I joined a technology solution company as an implementation engineer.
-I worked with a development team and created solutions for several Indonesia water supply companies.
-This team developed billing, customer service, and other solutions, and also network and data center solutions.
-We use C# MVC framework as base code and the code was saved in our Gitlab server.
+In 2014, I joined a technology solution company as an Implementation Engineer, working with a development team to create solutions for several Indonesian water supply companies.
+This team developed billing, customer service, network, and data center solutions, utilizing the C# MVC framework and managing code in GitLab.

-Actually I created my solution company, named Simetris, at the end of 2019.
-But this pandemic made my company unable to grow.
-All projects were postponed until now, so I have to look for  another job.
+In late 2019, I founded my own technology solution company, Simetris.
+However, the pandemic impacted our growth, leading to project postponements.
+As a result, I am currently seeking new job opportunities.

-But this year,I created my own framework to build business apps with the usage of Laravel and VueJS.
-I like to implement the “separation of concern” principle, with several layers, that are controller, service, repository and model.
-Actually I created this framework in order to make the development could be conducted with a multi player team - not like i did.
-I put the skeleton of this framework on my github (benny-ew).
+This year, I developed a new framework for building business applications using Laravel and VueJS or NextJS.
+This framework follows the “Separation of Concerns” principle and features several layers, including Controller, Service, Repository, and Model.
+The framework is designed for collaborative, multi-player team development and the skeleton of this framework is available on my GitHub (benny-ew).